 Last week I shared my recipe for Soy Chorizo, and today I’m sharing my favorite dish to cook with them – vegan Chorizo Tacos!

 The first time I made these tacos, I was having a super busy day.
-I had a bag of Trader Joe’s frozen pepper and onion mix in the freezer and a package of their soy chorizo in the fridge.
+I had a package of Trader Joe’s soyrizo in the fridge and bag frozen pepper and onion mix in the freezer.
 I threw them together in a pan with a can of beans and a can of diced tomatoes.
 Stuff that mixture into tortillas, and dinner is done in about 15 minutes!

 This recipe makes a lot of tacos.
 The filling usually lasts us two nights, but really, who can complain about tacos twice in one week?
 I also like to use leftover filling in a taco salad for lunch the next day.
 The filling would be excellent in a quesadilla or burrito, too.
 It would also taste great as a topper for baked potatoes.